MMZK1526/Haskell-Graphs/README.md

   * **Argument 1:**
     * The graph.
   * **Result:**
-    * A topological ordering of the nodes of the graph, if exists, wrapped in a Just; if no such ordering exists, then Nothing.
+    * A topological ordering of the nodes of the graph, if exists, wrapped in a `Just`; if no such ordering exists, then Nothing.

 * `breadthFirstNodes :: Graph a => Int -> a -> [(Int, Int)]`
   * Traverses the graph using Breadth-First Search from a given node and returns the list of passed nodes and their depths.